sofiaPalavecino/mini-react-projects/README.md

 These mini projects are part of the guided practices of Coursera’s course **Learn React**, dictated by Scrimba.

 *These projects aren't fully functional sites.
-They are only educational oriented.*
+They are only educationally oriented, each one of them has its own learning purposes.*

 ---